matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

+# Complexity
-# Complexity - is a measure of how resource requirements change as the size of problem gets larger
+Is a measure of how resource requirements change as the size of problem gets larger

 ## Big O Notation - allows express complexity as a resource of input size